When should you see an orthopedic specialist for foot and/or ankle pain?

 Signature Medical Group’s practitioners are board-certified orthopedic surgeons whose expertise, experience and leadership in their profession translate into exceptional medical care and treatment for you.

-If foot or ankle pain is impeding your life, contact one of our St. Louis or Kansas City area orthopedic specialists to be evaluated and treated today.
+If foot or ankle pain is impeding your life, contact one of our St. Louis or Kansas City orthopedic specialists to be evaluated and treated today.